fiberbit/yoda-zabbix/README.md

 ## How to install Zabbix agent on yoda servers (allinone and full)

 The provisioning of the zabbix-agent, postgresql monitoring and specific yoda monitoring can be done with Ansible, with the playbook zabbix.yml.
+The actual zabbix-server and zabbix_version can be defined in your environment configuration /group_vars/main.yml.

 Refer to https://github.com/UtrechtUniversity/yoda-ansible/ (do not use the master, but a release branch)

 Details can be found in /roles/yoda-zabbixagent/tasks/main.yml (deployment of zabbixagent), /roles/yoda-zabbixdatabase/tasks/main.yml (deployment of postgresql monitoring rpm) and /roles/yoda-zabbixyodaitems/tasks/main.yml (deployment of specific yoda monitoring on the iCAT server)